As amended on 15 September 2018 - Extraordinary General Assembly - Saint-Gervais-les-Bains, Savoy

 Each of these institutions shall act within the limits of the powers conferred upon in this Covenant.

-b) The institutions listed in subsection (a) of this Article may be assisted by an Advisory Council, acting in a consultative capacity, and various specialised bodies such as a Legal Council, an Environmental Advisory Committee or an Agency for Conflict Management and Resolution and other necessary bodies acting under the direction of the General Assembly, the Presidency, and the Secretariat.
+b) The institutions listed in subsection (a) of this Article may be assisted by an International Advisory Council, acting in a consultative capacity, under the direction of the GA, the Presidency and the Secretariat.

 Participation is open to all Nations and Peoples who are not adequately represented at the United Nations and whose Representative Body, as defined in Article 6 of this Title, fulfils all requirements set out in this Title and declares: